RUC-NLPIR/FlashRAG/README.md

 For necessary settings and hyperparameters specific to some methods, we have documented them in the **specific settings** column.
 For more details, please consult our [<u>reproduce guidance</u>](./docs/original_docs/reproduce_experiment.md) and [<u>method details</u>](./docs/original_docs/baseline_details.md).

-It’s important to note that, to ensure consistency, we have utilized a uniform setting.
+It's important to note that, to ensure consistency, we have utilized a uniform setting.
 However, this setting may differ from the original setting of the method, leading to variations in results compared to the original outcomes.

 | Method                                                                                    | Type        | NQ (EM) | TriviaQA (EM) | Hotpotqa (F1) | 2Wiki (F1) | PopQA (F1) | WebQA(EM) | Specific setting                                |
 | ----------------------------------------------------------------------------------------- | ----------- | ------- | ------------- | ------------- | ---------- | ---------- | --------- | ----------------------------------------------- |